 Of late I started to rediscover golden ratio merits.
 Next to the ratio itself inducing aesthetics I am fascinated by the infinite quality of the ratio being an irrational number.
 By definition its decimal expansion does not terminate and my intuition tells me this phenomenon is the closest thing to infinity I can understand.

 Even though I am not lousy at creating art I surely am at mathematics.
 I wonder whether the golden ratio and singularity, as expressions of the infinitive, do stronly correlate.
 In my non-mathematical mind both appeal to me though.
-Perhaps it is caused by my artistic instinct that evoked an evergrowing ambition to show the spectator to interpret an art work in infinitive possible ways, thus offering someone a look on infinity itself.
+Perhaps it is caused by my artistic instinct that evoked an certain and evergrowing ambition.
+That is to show the spectator to interpret an artwork in infinitive possible ways.
+My goal is to offer a look on infinity itself.
 Aforementioned redemption is synonym to infitity.

 Click here to read another cornerstone with regard to my aim in art.